 Here are the best ways you can gain and keep your prospect’s attention in very little time.

-#1: Plan Out Your Sales Cadence
+#1: Plan Out a Sales Cadence for your Prospects

 Before you even approach your potential client, your first job should be establishing your sales cadence.
 Larger teams most often use a sales cadence, but individuals and small sales groups could also benefit from establishing one.